onlymeTerri/ai-artwork-detector/README.md

-# Welcome to BT5153 AI-Generated Image Detector Project (Group 11)
+# BT5153 AI-Generated Image Detector Project (Group 11)

 ## Accessing the live version of the app:
 This app is live on streamlit: https://ai-generated-image-detector.streamlit.app